 There was infidelity in my marriage.
 What do you recommend?

 Some 40-60% of married couples will experience infidelity at some point, so please know that you’re not alone.
 Healing from infidelity is possible, but it will require a lot of work and a very detailed plan.
-We encourage you to start with the course REBUILDING TRUST and then follow up with the course BETTER BOUNDARIES.
-We do have an ONLINE AFFAIR RECOVERY COURSE that is NOT included in the membership, but as a member, you do get 20% off.
+We encourage you to start with the ONLINE AFFAIR RECOVERY COURSE now included in membership.
+After, watch REBUILDING TRUST and then follow up with the course BETTER BOUNDARIES.
 We highly recommend counseling or couples coaching in order to fully heal from the trauma your marriage experienced.
 Our membership alone can only bring you so far.

 If you have any questions regarding your membership or your account, please email us at email@example.com